rampeer/rampeer.github.io/_posts/2019-06-13-keras-pain.markdown

 We are on the quest towards reproducibility.

-As I described in [previous post]({% post_url 2019-05-29-random-seeds %}), fixing random seeds is not enough because parallelization also throws sticks in the wheels.
+As I described in [previous post]({% post_url 2019-05-29-random-seeds %}), fixing random seeds is not enough because parallelization also throws problems in our way.
 Because order of operations is not well-defined, we may end up with slighly different results.

 To be specific, it's issue with library that interprets our high-level neural network description into low-level